 Witnesses may share information attesting to the character of the complainant/respondent.
 However, information attesting to the character of someone in most cases is not considered to be relevant to an investigation of whether or not someone violated a University rule.

-Unfortunately, there is no free parking near MEDL.
-Both Lots 72a and 72b are next to the building and use a pay by space system.
-If you have a University Business Pass, you can park in lots 72a and 72b without paying.
+Unfortunately, there is no free parking near YMCA.
+Both University Center and Stalling Blvd garages are near the building for paid parking.
+If you have a University Business Pass, you can park in lot 30 without paying.

 We will work with your schedule to try and avoid scheduling you for an interview time that conflicts with your work or class schedule.
 However, if it is not possible to avoid this conflict, we will provide you with an excuse note that you can give to your professor or supervisor.

 No cost counseling service for students.
 If you are in crisis, no appointment is necessary.